 Lined with early-20th-century bungalows and shaded by live oak trees, the 30-acre campus is integral to the Menil aesthetic and experience.
-Tucked away in a residential enclave of a bustling city, the Menil’s collection of buildings and green spaces—acquired over the course of many decades and extending west from the University of St. Thomas and the Rothko Chapel—are a source of civic energy and domestic tranquility.
+Tucked away in a residential enclave of a bustling city, the Menil’s buildings and green spaces are a source of civic energy and domestic tranquility.
 Residents as well as museum visitors from around the globe have likened the Menil neighborhood to an urban oasis.

 The craftsman bungalows along Sul Ross and Branard Streets serve as museum offices as well as private residences; some house fellow arts organizations.
 Nearly all of them were painted the same shade of gray more than a decade before the building of the museum, lending a somewhat surreal quality to the streetscape.